Power Glendale with Renewable Energy

 How much would pollution increase?

 The increase in pollution is alarming.
-See below.
+See below (taken from GWP Environmental Impact Report).
 Remember these numbers represent the amount of increase of pollutants – 100% is double the current amount.

 |Greenhouse Gases (GHG)||686%|